 The Good Food EXPO, held annually in Chicago, has been the centerpiece of FamilyFarmed’s calendar and its highest-profile program.
 Launched in 2004 as the nation’s first trade show focused on local and sustainably produced food, the Good Food EXPO is the biggest regional event of its type in America.
 Its features include the traditional trade show and marketplace, in which many of the types of operations that benefit from our training programs participate, and a CSA Pavilion that enables community supported agriculture farms from the Chicago foodshed to promote their businesses and attract new customers.

 In turn, the Financing & Innovation Conference spun off the Good Food Business Accelerator (GFBA).
 Launched in fall 2014, the Accelerator program provides competitively selected Fellows with an intensive six-month curriculum, mentorship, networking opportunities and connections with investors.
 Over those four years, 35 businesses have successfully completed the program, and most have enjoyed significant growth in which the entrepreneurs say the Accelerator has played a role.
 About half percent of the businesses have been woman-owned and minority-owned, underscoring FamilyFarmed’s dedication to diversity.
+Recruiting for the fifth cohort began in July 2018.

 Between the Financing & Innovation Conference and the GFBA, FamilyFarmed has helped facilitate more than $50 million in equity and debt funding for Good Food businesses in recent years.
 And currently under development is a new extension program that will provide technical assistance to businesses that do not require or have the time for the broad spectrum of programming in GFBA.